Schools with Phlebotomy Classes & Programs

 For example, the CLIMB Program at Portland Community College (Oregon) offers a hybrid format combining 40 hours of clinical experience with five hours of self-directed study.
 This format can be ideal for people with families, full-time jobs, or other time-constraining circumstances.

 The practical instruction involves training in venipuncture, specimen collection, and blood-borne pathogens.
-This program may be especially useful for those with some experience in a medical environment who are looking for more clinical experience and didactic training in venipuncture, skin punctures (e.g., finger sticks, heel sticks, etc.), and point of care testing.
+This program may be especially useful for those with some experience in a medical environment who are looking for more clinical experience and didactic training in venipuncture, skin punctures (e.g., finger sticks, heel sticks, etc.), and point-of-care testing.

 Please note, however, that some experience in a medical facility is necessary for this program, which calls for 100+ supervised blood draws.
 This is part of the crucial training for the American Society of Clinical Pathology (ASCP) Phlebotomy Technician National Registry Examination administered by the Board of Certification (BOC).